 We’re on your team

-Our approach may seem a bit different than other pediatricians you’ve been to.
-We put your children at the center of everything we do by encircling them with the best providers, most current diagnostic strategies and a network of top notch specialists.
-Whether you need a routine annual checkup, or more specialized treatment, Suburban Pediatric Associates focuses on getting your children the best possible care.
+While our name has changed, we are still the same practice devoted to providing the best care for our patients.
+Our team encircles our patient families with the best providers, most current diagnostic strategies and a network of top-notch specialists.
+Whether you need a routine annual checkup, or more specialized treatment, Cincinnati Children's focuses on getting your children the best possible care.

 Caring for your children at every stage